slavniyteo/rect-ex/README.md

 ```

 There are two base methods:
-* `rect.Column(...)` -- makes a column from your rect with horizontal lines.
+* `rect.Column(...)` -- slices your rect into an array of horizontal lines.
-* `rect.Row(...)` -- makes a row with vertical lines.
+* `rect.Row(...)` -- slices your rect into an array of vertical lines.

-There are other methods in RectEx, but Column and Row are the most useful.
+There are many other methods in RectEx, but Column and Row are the most useful.

 Both of them provide two variants of usage:
-* pass to method an integer **count** of slices and it will cut rect into equal pieces;
+* pass to method an integer **count** of slices to get an array of equal pieces;
-  For example, use `rect.Raw(5);` and you will get a row of 5 cells;
+  For example, `rect.Raw(5);` returns a row of 5 equal cells;
-* pass to method an array of floats and it will cut rect into differet pieces.
+* pass to method an array of floats to get an array of weighed pieces.
-  For example, use `rect.Raw(new float[]{1,5})` and you will get two cells: a small one and a big one.
+  For example, `rect.Raw(new float[]{1,5})` returns two cells: a small one and a big one.

 Look at the tests.
 Tests are the best docs.
 But if you don't want to read code, read below.